arpansahu/common_readme/AWS Deployment/nginx.md

      sudo snap install --classic certbot
      sudo ln -s /snap/bin/certbot /usr/bin/certbot
      ```
-    Note: you can skip step4 if Certbot is already installed
+    Note: you can skip this step if Certbot is already installed

     5. Get Letsencrypt Wildcard Certificate
        * Create a new acme-dns account for your domain and set it up